yujieqiu55/HtmlPractice/README.md

 # HtmlPractice
-A practice assignment for HCI class includes some basic html.
+A practice website for HCI class includes some basic HTML, CSS and Javascript.